Functions and role of the Victorian Ombudsman

 - detrimental action has occurred, is occurring or will occur (ss 15C, 15D(2) OA (Vic)).

-The Victorian Ombudsman may also refuse to investigate protected disclosure complaints if the complaint is trivial, frivolous, vexatious, lacks substance or How believable a witness is in court when they claim to be telling the truth.
-See also independent witness; interested witness., is not made in good faith, or the subject matter of the complaint does not amount to improper conduct or has already been investigated or otherwise dealt with (s 15E(1)).
+The Victorian Ombudsman may also refuse to investigate protected disclosure complaints if the complaint is trivial, frivolous, vexatious, lacks substance or credibility, is not made in good faith, or the subject matter of the complaint does not amount to improper conduct or has already been investigated or otherwise dealt with (s 15E(1)).

 Victorian Ombudsman: Investigations and powers